-Norway and the United Kingdom were among the 51 founding nations of the United Nations in 1945 – 73 years ago.
-The UN has been an important organisation ever since, and is more relevant today than ever before.
-In order to reach our goals on climate change, security, inclusive and sustainable development, clean oceans, and free trade, we need effective multilateral institutions like the United Nations.
+Norway was one of the 51 founding nations of the United Nations (UN) 73 years ago in 1945.
+The organisation has been important ever since and is more relevant than ever.
+In order to reach our goals on climate change, security, inclusive and sustainable development, clean oceans and free trade, we need effective multilateral institutions like the UN.

-Rules-based multilateral cooperation is vital if we are to solve the greatest challenges of our time.
-However, multilateral cooperation is currently under pressure.
+Rules-based multilateral cooperation is vital if we are to solve today and tomorrow’s greatest challenges.
+However, multilateral cooperation is under pressure.
 Isolationism and protectionism are challenging the rules-based world order and hindering collaboration between states.

-The important work of the United Nations does not always make the headlines.
-Today is an opportunity to bring to mind the crucial work the UN does.
-For example, every year the UN provides vaccination for 45 % of the world’s children.
+While the important work of the UN does not always make it to the headlines, on this day we should recognize the crucial work that the organisation does.
+For instance, every year UN supplies vaccination for 45 % of the world’s children.
 This helps save 3 million lives every year.
-The UN supports maternal health, helping over 1 million women every month overcome pregnancy risks.
-Norway and the United Kingdom cooperate at the UN to increase security, stability and economic development, with girls’ education being one of the key priorities for both countries.
+The UN also supports maternal health, helping over 1 million women a month overcome pregnancy risks.

-The UN has made it possible for us to agree on a roadmap to the world we want.
-The adoption of Agenda 2030 with its 17 Sustainable Development Goals demonstrated the unique value of the United Nations.
-These goals recognise that global challenges are also national challenges, and that they are closely interlinked.
+The UN is the reason we have agreed on a roadmap to the world we want - we have agreed on a universal development agenda.
+The adoption of Agenda 2030 with the 17 Sustainable Development Goals demonstrated the unique value of the United Nations.
+These goals recognize that global challenges are also national challenges, and that they are closely interlinked.

 For seven decades, Norway has been a consistent supporter of the United Nations and a rules-based multilateral order.
 We are one of the largest financial contributors to the UN.
 We consistently allocate 1 % of our gross national income to development aid.

 Norway will continue to be a consistent partner to the UN.
 We will continue to seek common solutions to the challenges we face in our common future.